If visiting is not an option, contacting a librarian is as easy as sending an email, typing up a chat or picking up the phone!

-The Library Liaisons program links a member of the library with an academic department or school.
+The library's liaison program links a member of the library with an academic department or school.
 The liaison librarians:

 Contact information for the Library Liaisons and their subjects can be found here.

-Databases By Subject is a wide range of subject areas are designed to help you identify information resources relevant to your research, and provide a first step or additional resources.
+Web-based Subject Guides on a wide range of subject areas are designed to help you identify information resources relevant to your research, and provide a first step or additional resources.
 Click on the above link then select the subject you wish to research.

 Purdue University Online Writing Lab (OWL)

 Provides online guidance for MLA and APA style citations, as well as instruction on grammar and mechanics, research, and professional writing

 Chicago Manual of Style Online Quick Guide